-- As a result of the deficiencies discussed above, the firm did not sufficiently test the completeness of the deposit liabilities population that was used to select the samples to be confirmed.
-(AS 1105.10) - The sample sizes the firm used in its substantive procedures to test these deposit liabilities was too small to provide sufficient appropriate audit evidence because these procedures were designed based on a level of control reliance that was not supported due to the deficiencies in the firm's control testing discussed above.
+- The firm did not perform any substantive procedures to test, or sufficiently test controls over, the accuracy and completeness of certain system-generated data and reports the firm used in its substantive testing.
+(AS 1105.10) - The sample size the firm used in certain of its substantive procedures to test the ALL was too small to provide sufficient appropriate audit evidence because these procedures were designed based on a level of control reliance that was not supported.
 (AS 2301.16, .18, and .37; AS 2315.19, .23, and .23A)